 On selected days, portion sizes and food/beverage intake at breakfast, midmorning snack, lunch and afternoon snack in schools/after school clubs will be recorded at class level in a subsample of the schools.
-Also, teachers/pedagogical staff present in the classes during the children's consumption of midmorning snack (if provided by the project) and lunch will be asked to roughly assess and register the intake of each of these meals at class level.
+Also, teachers/pedagogical staff present in the classes during the children's consumption of lunch will be asked to roughly assess and register the intake of this meal at class level.